|

 To learn more about the recently described Mabitang

-(Varanus mabitang), a probably endemic and highly endangered large
+(Varanus mabitang), an endemic and highly endangered large

 BIOPAT